MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Maintaining Forest Algebra Formulas under Updates

 We introduce a bit of notation that helps with the following proof.
 For the amortized analysis, we use the following potential function:

 The first term counts the number of nodes in $\Psi$ with balance 0.
 These nodes can get an absolute balance of 1 by the insertion.
 They have to be skipped when going upwards as no rotation is possible.
-The second term, i.e., the sum, accounts for $\conapp$-nodes with a balance between $-6$ and $0$.
+The second term, i.e., the sum, accounts for $\conapp$-nodes with a balance between $-8$ and $0$.
 These nodes also might have to be skipped when going upwards.
 How often the same node can be skipped during consecutive insertions depends on its balance.
-Once the imbalance is big enough, we know that we can perform a series of height preserving rotations followed by one height reducing rotation.
-We note that for these nodes the balance is always negative and thus $7 + (w)$ produces numbers between 1 and 6 inclusive.
-The number corresponds to how often a node might need to be skipped.
+Once the imbalance is big enough, it will not be skipped because we know that we can perform a series of height preserving rotations followed by one height reducing rotation.
+By the condition below the sum symbol, we can conclude that very term below the sum produces numbers between 1 and 8 inclusive.
+The potential $9 + (v)$ associated to $\conapp$-nodes with a balance between -8 and 0 corresponds to how often $v$ might need to be skipped.
 Obviously, $\Phi(\Psi)$ cannot be negative.

-\begin{lem} The summarized runtime of all calls to \call{optimizeUpwards} in Algorithm~\ref{alg:construct} is in $O(|T|)$. \end{lem} \begin{proof} We analyze the change of the potential $\Phi(\Psi)$ during an insertion operation.
-We need to show two things, that the potential is increased by at most a constant value during the insertion operation, and that the runtime is linear in the overall decrease of potential.
-We are not allowed to calculate with the net change of potential.
-Instead we have to account for increments and decrements separately.
+\begin{lem} The summarized runtime of all calls to \call{optimizeUpwards} in Algorithm~\ref{alg:construct} is in $\mathcal{O}(|T|)$. \end{lem} \begin{proof} We analyze the change of the potential $\Phi(\Psi)$ during the insertion of a new node $v$.
+We need to show two things.
+First, that the potential is increased by at most a constant value by the insertion itself, i.e., not counting the individual increments and decrements of potential in \call{optimizeUpwards}.
+And second, that the runtime of \call{optimizeUpwards} is linear in the overall decrease of potential.
+The proof does not calculate the net change of potential directly.
+Instead we account for increments and decrements separately.

 First of all, we calculate the increments.
-The insertion adds a new inner node that has a balance of 0 and could be a $\conapp$-node.
-This increases the potential by at most 8.
-If the algorithm does not perform a height reducing rotation, then the absolute balance of the parent of the topmost node $u$ reached by the call $\call{optimizeUpwards}$ will decrease by 1.
-This can increase the potential by at most 2.
-All other changes of balance that directly result from the insertion (and not from a rotation) can only increase the absolute balance of some node.
-Thus they cannot increase the potential.
+The insertion adds a new inner node $\parent(v)$ that has a balance of 0 and could be a $\conapp$-node.
+This increases the potential by at most 10.
+The only other node $u$ that can increase its potential is the parent of the topmost node on $\lp^{-1}(\parent(v))$.
+This node $u$ can improve its balance by 1 and thus possibly increase its contribution to the potential by 2.
+All other changes of balance at some node $u$ that directly result from the insertion (and not from a rotation) can only worsen the balance of $u$, as $\lp(u)$ can only get longer.
+Therefore, they cannot increase the potential.